A class of complete minimal submanifolds and their associated families of genuine deformations: The case of holomorphic curves

 satisfy \bea \a^{s+1}_g(e_1,\dots,e_1) \!\!\!&=&\!\!\! (\nap_{e_1}\a^s_g(e_1,\dots,e_1))_{N_s^g}\\ \!\!\!&=&\!\!\!\kappa_{s-1}(\nap_{e_1}e_{2s-1})_{N_s^g}\\ \!\!\!&=&\!\!\!\kappa_{s-1}\big(\omega^1_{2s-1,2s+1}e_{2s+1} +\omega_{2s-1,2s+2}^1e_{2s+2}\big). \eea Similarly, we find \bea \a^{s+1}_g(e_1,\dots,e_1, e_2) \!\!\!&=&\!\!\! \kappa_{s-1}\big(\omega_{2s,2s+1}^1e_{2s+1} +\omega_{2s,2s+2}^1e_{2s+2}\big),\\ \a^{s+1}_g(e_2,e_2,e_1\dots,e_1)\!\!\!&=&\!\!\!\kappa_{s-1} \big(\omega_{2s,2s+1}^2e_{2s+1}+\omega_{2s,2s+2}^2e_{2s+2}\big),\\ \a^{s+1}_g(e_2,e_1\dots,e_1)\!\!\!&=&\!\!\!\kappa_{s-1} \big(\omega_{2s-1,2s+1}^2e_{2s+1}+\omega_{2s-1,2s+2}^2e_{2s+2}\big). \eea Thus, we obtain \be \omega_{2s-1,2s+1}=\omega_{2s,2s+2}=\tau_s\omega_1,\;\;\omega_{2s-1,2s+2} =-\omega_{2s,2s+1}=\tau_s\omega_2. \ee Moreover, from part $(ii)$ of Lemma $6$ in \cite{V} it follows that \be \omega_{2s+1,2s+2}=(s+1)\omega_{12}+*d\log\kappa_s, \;\; 1\leq s \leq n/2. \ee Then, using (\ref{con1}), (\ref{con2}) we have from Lemma \ref{A} that the second fundamental form of $F_g$ is given by (\ref{ssfc}).

-Now suppose that $M^n$ is Kaehler.
-It follows from Theorem $1.2$ of \cite{dr} that $h_1$ and $h_2$ must vanish identically.
-This would imply that $k_3=0$, and hence the surface in contained in $\R^6$.
-Furthermore, $\tau_2$ would be constant.
-Then, using Lemma $2$ in \cite{L} we would have that the holomorphic surface is flat and this is a contradiction.

-\begin{remark}\po {\em Notice that in order to obtain the expressions of the shape operators in the above result we only used that the first three ellipses of curvature are circles.} \end{remark}
+\begin{remark}\po \em {Notice that in order to obtain the expressions of the shape operators in the above result we only used that the first three ellipses of curvature are circles.
+In \cite{dv4} we will discuss when $M^n$ is Kaehler. }\end{remark}

 { \begin{tabbing} \= IMPA -- Estrada Dona Castorina, 110 \= Univ. of Ioannina -- Math.
 Dept. \\ \> 22460-320 -- Rio de Janeiro -- Brazil \> 45110 Ioannina -- Greece \\ \> E-mail: marcos@impa.br \> E-mail: tvlachos@uoi.gr \end{tabbing}}